xkLi-Allen/xkli-Allen.github.io/_pages/about.md

 🌟 🌟 If you are interested in collaborating with me or want to have a chat, always feel free to contact me through e-mail or WeChat ：）

-My research interest includes **Data-centric Machine Learning** and **General Graph Learning**.
+My research interest includes **Data-centric Machine Learning**, **General Graph Learning**, and **AI4Science**.
-I have published some papers at the top international DB/DM/AI conferences such as VLDB, ICDE, WWW, AAAI, IJCAI.
+I have published some papers at the top international ML/DB/DM/AI conferences such as ICML, VLDB, ICDE, WWW, AAAI, IJCAI.

 **Data-centric Machine Learning**: In recent years, AI development has faced challenges, as many leading LLMs still rely on the Transformer architecture.
 As a result, performance gains have shifted from models to data-focused strategies, particularly in <font color=red>LLM-based Data Optimization</font>.